The perception experiment

 In their first work made in Central Australia, Choreographers Frankie Snowdon and Madeleine Krenek invite you to explore time and space through an offering of live dance performance, sound and sculptural installation.
 Through provocative sensorial immersion, The Perception Experiments strives to examine our experience of the physical world, blur its edges and offer an alternative view of how we might navigate through it.

 Frankie was the recipient of an Ian Potter Cultural Trust Grant in 2015 and spent 12 months participating in workshops, teaching, creating and performing work in Germany, France and the UK, and assisting in facilitating cross-disciplinary residency program conVERGE at Ponderosa in Germany.
-Frankie is the Co-Artistic Director and dancer for 2NDTOE who have been funded by The Australia Council for the Arts, Arts Victoria, Arts NT, The City of Melbourne, The City of Port Phillip and the Besen Family Foundation.
+As an Independent dance maker Frankie has choreographed and performed in projects funded by The Australia Council for the Arts, Arts Victoria, Arts NT, The City of Melbourne, The City of Port Phillip, the Besen Family Foundation and Regional Arts Australia.
 She has a large involvement in teaching and dance development throughout Victoria and the NT, most notably founding the Alice Can Dance performance education program in Alice Springs.

-Most recently, Frankie worked with Opera Australia in Melbourne as the assistant choreographer to Kate Champion and performer for the remount of The Ring Cycle (Dec 2016).
-Frankie believes fiercely in dance as a vehicle for social and political commentary and change, as well as a platform for celebrating and empowering all people.
+Frankie believes fiercely in dance and all art as a vehicle for social and political commentary and change, as well as a platform for celebrating and empowering all people.

 Madeleine Krenek is a 2009 VCA alumna who is now based between Australia and New Zealand.
 She has worked in Australia with companies Chunky Move, Lucy Guerin Inc. with Kyle Kremeskothen, Not Yet It’s Difficult – David Pledger, Opera Australia with Neil Armfield and Kate Champion, One Step At A Time Like This with Stephanie Lake, ROGUE Dance Collective and Supple Fox, and independent choreographers Jo Lloyd, Russell Dumas, Carlee Mellow, Shelley Lasica and Frankie Snowdon.
 Internationally Madeleine has worked for Lucky Plush Productions (USA) Michael Monataro (Canada), Julia Harvie, Julia McKerrow, Fleur de Thier and Megan Platt (New Zealand).
 She was nominated for a Greenroom Award for her work in the ensemble of Jo Lloyd’s Future Perfect she has been named Dancer to Watch in Dance Australia’s Critics Survey 2013 and has received an Ian Potter Cultural Trust grant to continue developing her artistic practice overseas.